tushar-sharma/tushar-sharma.github.io/_posts/2023-11-17-git-rebase-tutorial.md

 $ git rebase origin/master
 ```

+Rebasing is instrumental in maintaining a linear project history, which simplifies many aspects of version control.
+By avoiding the creation of unnecessary merge commits, it offers a cleaner alternative to the `git merge` command in certain workflows.

 ## Handling Conflicts

 Rebasing can sometimes lead to conflicts, especially if changes in the feature branch overlap with those in the master branch.
 To resolve these conflicts, you can use a merge tool, but in some scenarios, you might prefer a simpler solution.